 •Pay by bank transfer, where the customer makes an instant payment by scanning the QR code on the receipt.

 •To write off of products and their raw materials.

-The different scenarios in this chapter show you how to set up the checkout behaviour when paying and closing an order and how to work with the payment dialog.
+The different scenarios in chapter show you how to set up the checkout behaviour when paying and closing an order and how to work with the payment dialog.

 Description of the payment dialog

 Once the order has been issued from the main screen, the default payment dialog screen will appear, as shown in the image below.
 If you don't need to change anything, tap on the payment method you have selected .
 Depending on your current payment settings, you will then be presented with a dialog for selecting a tip or entering the amount received from the customer.

 It will then be possible to close the order clicking with the selected payment method.
 The payment will be registered as paid and if you have set up the corresponding print job, a receipt will be printed.
 If neither the tip nor the option Paid, return is active, after selecting the payment method the account will be paid and closed directly without any further operations.

 •Use the cross to close the Payment dialog, go back and continue working with the open account.